You can connect to a TDSQL for MySQL instance in the following ways:

-- Log in to the TDSQL Console, select the desired instance, and click the instance name or Manage in the "Operation" column to enter the instance management page.
+- Log in to the TDSQL for MySQL console.
+In the instance list, click an instance ID or Manage in the Operation column to access the instance management page.

-- Select the Manage Account tab and click Create Account.
+- Select the Account Management tab and click Create.

-- In the pop-up dialog box, enter the account name, host, password, and remarks and click OK after confirming that everything is correct.
+- In the pop-up dialog box, enter the account name, host, password, and remarks.
+After confirming that everything is correct, click OK.

 The host name is actually the network egress address.
-If needed, you can enter % to indicate that every IP can be accessible.
+If needed, you can enter % to indicate that this instance is accessible to every IP.

 The navigation bar on the left provides a graphical interface fully compatible with MySQL management.
 Permissions can be managed at the column level.

-- Return to the account list.
-Click Modify Permission to modify the user permissions, click Clone Account to completely copy the current account permissions and create a new account, or click More to reset the password or delete the account.
+- Return to the account list, click Modify Permissions to modify user permissions, click Clone Account to completely copy the current account permissions to create a new account.
+Click More to reset the password and delete the account.

-- After this, the public network address and port number can be obtained.
-TDSQL provides a unique IP and port for access and use.
+- After the successful enablement, you can view the public network address and port number next to Public IP.
+TDSQL for MySQL assigns a unique pair of public IP and port to each instance.

-After creating an account and obtaining its public network address, you can connect to TDSQL through third-party tools and program drivers.
+After creating an account and obtaining the public/private network address, you can connect to TDSQL for MySQL through third-party tools and program drivers.